Manage Your Air And See More

-A good fitting mask shouldn’t leak, constantly clearing your mask will waste air and make sure you properly defog your mask before the dive to avoid any anxiety.
-Fins should be smooth and suitable for the environment – being held together by tape or cable ties is not only a bad look but will decrease efficiency.
+A good fitting mask shouldn’t leak, constantly clearing your mask will waste air.
+Make sure you properly defog your mask before the dive to avoid any anxiety.
+Fins should be smooth and suitable for the environment.
+Being held together by tape or cable ties is not only a bad look but will decrease efficiency.

 Don’t look like a Christmas Tree, keep the extras to a minimum or to what can be easily stored in your BCD pockets.
 Having various, generally useless pieces of dive equipment dangling around everywhere will increase drag and possibly snag and break corals.

 Preparing your body for diving also shouldn’t be ignored.
-Generally we like to avoid hard work underwater and go with the current rather fight against it.
-There will be times when you have to fin a little against the current to find the next bit of shelter so having a decent fitness level will help you reduce the amount of air your body demands in these situations.
+Generally we like to avoid hard work underwater and go with the current rather than fight against it.
+There will be times when you have to fin a little against the current to find the next bit of shelter.
+Having a decent fitness level will help you reduce the amount of air your body demands in these situations.

 If All Else Fails